Gaius Ummidius Durmius Quadratus: Career under Tiberius

 The cursus honorum - the sequence of positions held by Roman senators - of Quadratus is known from two inscriptions, one erected while he was governor of Lusitania, the other much later while governor of Syria.
 It is possible his relative Marcus Durmius helped Quadratus at the beginning of his senatorial career by facilitating his entrance into the decemviri stlitibus iudicandis, one of the four boards that comprised the vigintiviri, a minor magistracy that was a required first step to enter the Senate.
-Mireille Corbier dates this achievement to the year 14.
+Mireille Corbier dates this achievement to 14 AD.
 Upon promotion as a quaestor, he became a member of the Senate; moreover, he achieved a distinction rarely granted to a homo novus: being one of the two imperial quaestores.

-For the following years Quadratus advanced rapidly through the traditional republican magistracies, becoming curule aedile around the year 16 and praetor in 18.
-Immediately after that office, he became prefect of the aerarium Saturni, or overseer of the treasury of Saturn, then held a special office Tiberius had created: curator tabularum publicarum, or keeper of the public archives; Corbier assigns the dates he held these offices to the years 18 and 19 respectively.
-Quadratus could have expected to acceded to the consulship upon in due course, but his only known office for many years after conclusion of his tenure as curator was proconsular governor of Cyprus, a modest public province.
+For the following years Quadratus advanced rapidly through the traditional republican magistracies, becoming curule aedile around 16 AD and praetor in 18 AD.
+Immediately after that office, he became prefect of the aerarium Saturni, or overseer of the treasury of Saturn, then held a special office Tiberius had created: curator tabularum publicarum, or keeper of the public archives; Corbier assigns the dates he held these offices to 18 and 19 AD respectively.
+Quadratus could have expected to acceded to the consulship in due course, but his only known office for many years after conclusion of his tenure as curator was proconsular governor of Cyprus, a modest public province.
 Ronald Syme speculates that he had somehow fallen from the Emperor's favour.
-Quadratus is next attested as governor of the imperial province of Lusitania in 37 AD, administering the oath of allegiance to the new emperor on Tiberius' death.
+Quadratus is next attested as governor of the imperial province of Lusitania in 37 AD, administering the oath of allegiance to the new emperor on Tiberius's death.
 The dates when he started and ended his governorship are uncertain.
-The previous governor, Fulcinius Trio, returned to Rome before 1 July 31 when he began his tenure as suffect consul; normally governors served for three years at a time, and another man may have been in office between him and Quadratus, but at this point in his reign Tiberius often prolonged the time senators were assigned to imperial provinces; it is possible Quadratus was dispatched to distant Lusitania as early as the year 31, and remained there through the reign of Caligula.
+The previous governor, Fulcinius Trio, returned to Rome before 1 July 31 when he began his tenure as suffect consul; normally governors served for three years at a time, and another man may have been in office between him and Quadratus, but at this point in his reign Tiberius often prolonged the time senators were assigned to imperial provinces; it is possible Quadratus was dispatched to distant Lusitania as early as 31 AD, and remained there through the reign of Caligula.

 By the reign of Claudius, Quadratus was definitely back in Rome, for the Syrian inscription attests he was suffect consul at this time.
 Syme writes he held the fasces "perhaps in 38 or 39.
 For discretion, let his consulship be registered as 'c.
 40'."
 Soon after leaving his office, Quadratus was admitted to the Quindecimviri sacris faciundis, the priesthood entrusted with care of the Sibylline Books and one of the four most prestigious Roman priesthoods.
 He did not remain in Rome long, for he is attested appointed by Claudius as governor in "Illyria"—either the province of Dalmatia or Pannonia.
 His governorship of Syria followed.